 The Dublin Guard are famous for taking over Beggars Bush Barracks, the first handed over by the British Government to the new Free State.
 Mick can be seen in the front row of the group picture (Army number 14401).
 One thing that stands out in the picture is most of the men don’t have ranks, so we are to presume that they are privates, even the likes of Mick Dunne who was an IRA officer.
 Most of the men in the Bush takeover were soon commissioned as the new army grew.
 By the summer Mick was a commissioned officer at the rank of Captain.

 As the Civil War got into full swing, Mick Dunne was part of the Kerry offensive.
-The Army census of November 1922 shows Captain Dunne age 25 stationed in Abbeyfeale, Co Kerry; he lists his Mother as next of kin with a home address for himself & his Mother of 12 Fitzgibbon Street, Dublin.
+The Army census of November 1922 shows Captain Dunne age 25 stationed in Abbeyfeale, Co Kerry; he lists his Mother as next of kin with a home address for himself and his mother of 12 Fitzgibbon Street, Dublin.

 Mick Dunne’s death was registered by Captain Patrick Lawson (formerly of Collins’ Squad).
 Paddy Lawson stated he was with Mick Dunne at the time of his death.

 Captain Michael Dunne is buried in the Free State Army plot in Glasnevin.
 Today, just a faded inscription marks his existence and date of death (But see update at end, below).

 His Mother Catherine Dunne was awarded a small pension of £1 per week by the Army as she had been dependent on his income.
 Mrs Dunne did not recover from the shock of her son’s death as she passed away herself in the hospice in Harold’s Cross on 16 December 1924.
 She was survived by her only other child, daughter Elizabeth.